|

 their immediate physical boundaries, thanks to economic, social, cultural,

 and political links with people elsewhere.)
-The infrastructure of the
+The infrastructure of

-through the urban rather than through the state is not to put the traditional
+think the political through the urban rather than through the state

-questions of high politics aside.
-It is instead to ask how these questions
+is instead to ask how these questions appear in relation to all the

-appear in relation to all the other questions of urban life.[18]
+other questions of urban life.[18]

 Is the imminent